2nd Baby Labor And Delivery

 The role a word places in our mind is important

-Because mentally we focus on birth, labor and delivery as nouns, Common Knowledge Trust has a challenge to explain to you why it’s important for you and your partner to:
+Because mentally we focus on birth, labor, and delivery as nouns, Common Knowledge Trust has the challenge to explain to you why it’s important for you and your partner to:

 - Learn skills to prepare your pregnant body to give birth (whether you labor/labour or have a non-labouring/laboring Caesarean or an unplanned one)